rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

 How can we Sign and Verify container images within the CICD Pipelines, adding Security to our DevOps pipelines?
 How can we ensure that our supply chain is secured, and all the container images deployed in our Kubernetes clusters are signed and secure, and no one can deploy malicious container images?

-This is the second blog post about Signing and Verify container images to improve security in CICD pipelines, using Sigstore, Kyverno and Tekton pipelines among others.
+This is the second blog post about Signing and Verifying container images to improve security in CICD pipelines, using Sigstore, Kyverno and Tekton pipelines among others.

 Check the first part in [Signing and Verifying Images to Secure CICD pipelines using Sigstore and Kyverno - Part I](https://rcarrata.com/kubernetes/sign-images-1/).